Biomining

-Biomining refers to any process that uses living organisms to extract metals from ores and other solid materials.
-Typically these processes involve prokaryotes, however fungi and plants (phytoextraction also known as phytomining) may also be used.
-Biomining is one of several applications within biohydrometallurgy with applications in ore refinement, precious metal recovery, and bioremediation.
-The largest application currently being used is the treatment of mining waste containing iron, copper, zinc, and gold allowing for salvation of any discarded minerals.
+Biomining refers to processes that use organisms to extract metals from ores and other solid materials.
+The largest application currently being used is the treatment of mining waste containing iron, copper, zinc, and gold.
 It may also be useful in maximizing the yields of increasingly low grade ore deposits.
 Biomining has been proposed as a relatively environmentally friendly alternative and/or supplementation to traditional mining.
 Current methods of biomining are modified leach mining processes.
 These aptly named bioleaching processes most commonly includes the inoculation of extracted rock with bacteria and acidic solution, with the leachate salvaged and processed for the metals of value.
-Biomining has many applications outside of metal recovery, most notably is bioremediation which has already been used to clean up coastlines after oil spills.
-There are also many promising future applications, like space biomining, fungal bioleaching and biomining with hybrid biomaterials.
+Aspirational applications include space biomining, fungal bioleaching and biomining with hybrid biomaterials.

+Biomining is related to biohydrometallurgy, a subset or specialized form of hydrometallurgy, which refers to the use of aqueous solutions for metal extraction through a series of chemical reactions.
+In biohydrometallurgy, the aqueous solutions contain biological agents (bacteria), which assist in the recovery of metals.
+Bioleaching is closely related to biohydrometallurgy.
+It focuses on extraction or liberation of metals from their ores through the use of living organisms.
+Relative to traditional forms of metallurgy, biohydrometallurgy or bioleaching is slow but in principle low cost.
+These techniques are mainly applied to recovery of copper and gold from low-grade ores.
+These techniques have been proposed to the extraction of uranium, nickel, and other metals.

-History of biomining
+History

 The possibility of using microorganisms in biomining applications was realized after the 1951 paper by Kenneth Temple and Arthur Colmer.
 In the paper the authors presented evidence that the bacteria Acidithiobacillus ferrooxidans (basonym Thiobacillus ferrooxidans) is an iron oxidizer that thrive in iron, copper and magnesium-rich environments.
 In the experiment, A. ferrooxidans was inoculated into media containing between 2,000 and 26,000 ppm ferrous iron, finding that the bacteria grew faster and were more motile in the high iron concentrations.
 The byproducts of the bacterial growth caused the media to turn very acidic, in which the microorganisms still thrived.
 Following this experiment, the potential to use fungi to leach metals from their environment and use microorganisms to take up radioactive elements like uranium and thorium have also been explored.

 While the 1960s was when industrial biomining got its start, humans have been unknowingly using biomining practices for hundreds of years.
 In western Europe the practice of extracting copper from metallic iron by placing it into drainage streams, used to be considered an act of alchemy.
 However, today we know that it is a fairly simple chemical reaction.